wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A trajectory is a smooth curve, with velocities and accelerations at each point along the curve, connecting two endpoints on the field.

    transitory
-      A :term:`topic` that will disappear after the last :term:`publisher` stops publishing.
+      In :term:`NetworkTables`, a :term:`topic` that will disappear after the last :term:`publisher` stops publishing.